Sometimes when speaking to clients I’ve heard people say “oh, I can’t afford to spend thousands each month on Facebook ads!”

 If this is your first time running Facebook ads, then don’t expect perfect results.
 It will take some time to measure what works and what doesn’t and it takes a little bit more time to test your offer so that you get the most amount of leads by spending the least amount of money.

-One of the most important numbers to look at is your cost per lead.
+One of the most important numbers to look at is your cost per lead and cost per acquisition (in other words, how much does it cost to acquire a client)

-You want to try to get this as low as possible.
+You want to try to get this as low as possible and a good ROI on what you’re spending.

 How can you improve your cost per lead?